-Born Patrick Wayne Swayze on August 18th, 1952, in Houston, Texas.
-Swayze and his four siblings were raised by their parents Patsy and Jesse Swayze.
+Patrick Wayne Swayze was born on August 18, 1952, in Houston, Texas.
+He and his four siblings were raised by parents Patsy and Jesse Swayze.
 Swayze's mother, director of the Houston Jazz Ballet Company, introduced her son to dance at an early age.

 While still in grade school, Swayze developed a love for ballet and was often teased by fellow classmates.
-Throughout high school, he set aside his dance career to concentrate on athletics — juggling gymnastics, swimming, and football.
+Throughout high school, he set aside his dance career to concentrate on athletics like gymnastics, swimming and football.
 After graduation, he was offered both athletic and dance scholarships.
-He opted for athletics and enrolled at San Jacinto College in Houston, Texas, where he focused on gymnastics.
-Two years later, Swayze left school to tour with the Disney on Parade ice show, as Snow White's Prince Charming.
+Swayze opted for athletics and enrolled at San Jacinto College in Houston, Texas, where he focused on gymnastics.
+Two years later, he left school to tour with the Disney on Parade ice show, as Snow White's Prince Charming.

-In 1976, he redirected his efforts toward stage acting, and made his Broadway debut in Goodtime Charley.
+In 1976, Swayze redirected his efforts toward stage acting and made his Broadway debut in Goodtime Charley.
 He later appeared in West Side Story, and in 1978, he won the leading role in the musical Grease.
 Swayze's high-profile performance as Danny Zuko led to many television and movie offers.

-In 1981, Swayze added television to his repertoire with a notable portrayal of a leukemia patient on the series M*A*S*H. He is also credited for his work in the 1985 miniseries North and South along with the 1986 sequel.
-During the mid-80s, Swayze appeared in a few forgettable films, including Red Dawn and Grandview, U.S.A.
-(1984).
-However, the release of the surprise hit Dirty Dancing (1987) brought Swayze instant celebrity and established him as Hollywood's newest heartthrob.
-The film featured him as the misunderstood dance instructor Johnny Castle, a role that earned him a Golden Globe nomination.
+It was the release of the surprise hit Dirty Dancing (1987) that brought Swayze instant celebrity and established him as Hollywood's newest heartthrob.
+The film featured Swayze as the misunderstood dance instructor Johnny Castle, a role that earned him a Golden Globe nomination.

 In 1989, Swayze starred in two action features, Road House and Next of Kin, which both enjoyed modest success at the box office.
 A year later, he fought for and won the lead role in Jerry Zucker's romantic drama Ghost (1990).
 The film, which co-starred Demi Moore and Whoopi Goldberg, revived Swayze's struggling career.
 Ghost grossed over $200 million and earned Swayze a second Golden Globe nomination.

-As Swayze's relationship with his wife grew stronger, his career also continued to shine when he adorned the cover of People magazine as "The Sexiest Man Alive" in 1991.
-He later partnered with Keanu Reeves in the action-adventure Point Break (1991), followed by 1992's City of Joy.
-Both films met with moderate success, and Swayze's rise to superstardom seemed to taper off for the next few years.
+In 1991, the same year he adorned the cover of People magazine as "The Sexiest Man Alive," Swayze partnered with Keanu Reeves in the action-adventure Point Break.
+The following year he turned to drama, playing an American doctor in India in City of Joy.
+Both films met with moderate success, and Swayze's ascent seemed to taper off for the next few years.

 We strive for accuracy and fairness.
 If you see something that doesn't look right, contact us!